TexasInstruments/edgeai-tidl-tools/runtimes/examples/python/basic_example/README.md

 1. **Image**: Loads input data from Image (.jpg, .jpeg, .png).
 Supports both single images and batches of images.
 2. **Random**: Generates random input data (seed = 0) with the appropriate shape and data type
-3. **.npz files**: Loads input data from NumPy .npz files, supporting multiple arrays in a single file
+3. **.npz files**: Loads input data from NumPy .npz files by matching array keys to model input names, with sequential index-based fallback
 4. **.bin files**: Loads input data from binary files.
 Binary files contain raw tensor data that can be directly loaded into model inputs.

 Input data is specified in the config.yaml file for each model in several ways: